MaduraDias/Outlook_Addin_LeaveNotify/README.md

 ## How to Build the Addin

 1) Put following setting in the ```package.json```.
-This setting will make sure to refer the "js" and "css" files in the ```assets``` folder using the relative path in the index.html in the build package.
+This setting will make sure to refer the "js" and "css" files in the ```assets``` folder using the relative path in the index.html of the build package.
 [More details are here.](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#serving-the-same-build-from-different-paths)

 ```
 put this in your package.json